The ASUS ROG Mothership is (almost) here!

 Here’s a quick teaser:

-The Mothership was unveiled at this year’s Consumer Electronics Show, giving gamers everywhere a truly impressive portable gaming PC to drool over and aspire towards.
+ASUS unveiled the ROG Mothership at this year’s Consumer Electronics Show, giving gamers everywhere a truly impressive portable gaming PC to drool over and aspire towards.

 We have no confirmation of its availability in South Africa yet, but one thing’s for sure: this is an amazing piece of imaginative, creative engineering and a feather in the cap for ASUS and its Republic of Gamers designers.

 The second we find out whether it will or will not be coming to South Africa, we’ll let you know.